Virtual Masquerade General Information

 Our participants represent all cultures, ethnicities, genders, sexualities, and ways of life.
 We strive towards friendly, fair, respectful competition to showcase costumes and cosplay.
-To better showcase the diverse costumes and people attending Balticon, there will be the traditional Balticon Marty Gear Memorial Masquerade.
+Despite the current pandemic, we want people to be able to show off their creative spirit.
+Therefore, we are attempting a virtual Balticon Masquerade.

 Marty Gear Memorial Masquerade

 Group costumes and individual entries are welcome!
-Entrants are permitted a maximum of one minute (60 seconds) on stage.
+Entrants are permitted a maximum of one minute long (60 seconds) presentation.
 Any additional time must be approved by the Masquerade Director (firstname.lastname@example.org)

 The Masquerade will be based on the current International Costumers’ Guild guidelines.
 There are four skill divisions designed to protect less experienced contestants from being forced into competition against more experienced costumers before they are ready.
 All division entries are at the discretion of the Masquerade Director.
 All competition entries are eligible for Best in Show.

 Please refer to the Masquerade Rules page for detailed information.

 Masquerade registration is closed.
 The deadline for masquerade registration and entry submittal was May 15, 2020.

 - Media Files: Please record your video and audio separately.
 File specification details for photos, video, and audio are given below.

 - MC Script: Submit any introduction that the MC reads along with your online registration.
 Note: The MC cannot provide a voice over during your presentation.

 - Transcript: We plan to include closed captions in the final video.
 If your audio includes narration or dialog, please send a transcript of your audio with your entry files.